AwesomeChap/Line_Count_Adder/README.md

 # Line_Count_Adder
-It contains an application made from assembly language which takes a file as input and adds line counter to the file at every 64 bytes and records output in another file
+It contains an application made up of assembly language which takes a file as input and adds line index to the file at every 64 bytes and records output in another file.

 <b>Input File</b>